ephoenix36/AI-Image-Studio/docs/AUTH_README.md

    - Support for international phone numbers
    - Built-in reCAPTCHA protection

+4. **Guest (Anonymous) Sign-In**
+   - Start using the app instantly without creating an account
+   - A user profile is created in Firestore for data persistence
+   - You can later “upgrade” to a full account via other sign-in methods

 ### 🔒 Security Features

 - **Email Verification**: New email/password accounts must verify their email